greenorbitspace/hub/userguide/content/en/docs/glossary/p/photogrammetry.md

 ---
 title: Photogrammetry
 ref: photogrammetry
+weight: 1
+exported_at: '2025-06-16T15:03:16.185662+00:00'
-description: Photogrammetry is the science and technology of obtaining reliable measurements and 3D representations of physical objects and the environment through the process of recording, measuring, and interpreting photographic images.
+definition: Photogrammetry is the science and technology of obtaining reliable measurements and three-dimensional information about physical objects and the environment through the process of recording, measuring, and interpreting photographic images.
-notion_page_id: 214d6625-c679-808a-8365-d340d46312d7
-exported_at: '2025-06-16T14:23:07.936148+00:00'
 tags:
 - tools
-- training
-category:
+id: GL188
+categories:
 - Space & Technology
-id: GL188
 ---